-The Foundation's third year was another successful year of applications.
-The Foundation trustees awarded a further £35,000 to 13 different groups.
-Read on to find out how the funding has helped the groups with their projects.
+In 2014 we awarded £35,000 to 13 different groups.
+Read on to find out how our funding helped the groups with their projects.

 Arc Theatre, Barking